Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_DYNAMICS.md

 ### 1.2 What This Means Physically

 ```
-COLLAPSE IS NOT A DECISION — IT IS COHERENCE SELECTION
+COLLAPSE IS NOT A DECISION, IT IS COHERENCE SELECTION

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │